 Since I’ve got the gear, I’m now offering vinyl to MP3 transfers.
 Pricing is as follows:

-- Straight album transfer, no editing or track names $4 per album side
+- Straight album transfer, no editing or track names $15 per album

-- Editing, noise reduction, restoration $25 per hour
+- Additional Editing, noise reduction, and restoration work $25 per hour

 Transferring vinyl to MP3 makes a lot of sense, especially if the music you love is not available on iTunes.
 Playing a record causes a tiny bit of wear to the disk.
 If you transfer to a high-resolution MP3 for everyday playing, your records can stay pristine virtually forever.
 I save all transfers at 320mbps, the highest-quality (least amount of compression) MP3 setting available.